GreenAlf/Omm2Tle/README.md

 ```

 ### Download
-You can download the latest compiled binaries from the Releases (link will be here) page.
+You can download the latest compiled binaries from the [Releases](https://github.com/GreenAlf/Omm2Tle/releases) page.

 ## Licensing